vitmalina/bela/docs/find.md

 # find

-Find elements within current subject that match the selector.
+Find elements within the current subject that match the selector.
 This command can only be used after `.get()` command.

 ## Syntax

 ```js
 bela.find(selector, [options])
 ```
-Modifies the subject
+Modifies the subject.

 ## Usage